rtaubes/lstm-1/Readme.md

 some simple sequences like Sin for debugging.
 The main algorithm of using the data source is:

-- create a data generator
+1. create a data generator
 <pre>
   import data_generator
   gen = data_generator.BatchGenerator(...)
 </pre>
-- do training of a model use the code
+2. do training of a model use the code
 <pre>
   for idx, x_batches, y_batches in gen:
     do something
 </pre>
-- if it is required, it is possible to reset a data generator to begin using the method reset().
+3. if it is required, it is possible to reset a data generator to begin using the method reset().
 For example:
 <pre>
   gen.reset()
   for idx, x_batches, y_batches is gen:
     do something
 </pre>
-  This method is used by the evaluate() method:
+  This method is used by the evaluate():

     - temporary set a batch size to 1
     - reset generator using the reset()
     - make predictions using data of generator
     - returns actual and predicted values
   The results of estimate() can be used to estimate a quality of a trained algorithm.
-- When the previous cycle has been finished, it is possible to make prediction of a future value using the last batch with length 1
+4. When the previous cycle has been finished, it is possible to make prediction of a future value using the last batch with length 1
-- Having a new input value, it can be added to a generator, and a generator will be ready to create a new batch of data for a model.
+5. Having a new input value, it can be added to a generator, and a generator will be ready to create a new batch of data for a model.
-- Another possibility is to add a predicted data to a generator, and predict new value.
+6. Another possibility is to add a predicted data to a generator, and predict new value.
 This method can be useful if more than one value should be predicted.

 I want to notice that for currently prediction is used only for estimation of a confidence interval.
 Forecasting of future values is out of the current topic and will be implemented later.

-The LSTM model saves checkpoints each 10 steps(this value can be changed), and at the end of traing.
+The LSTM model saves checkpoints each 10 steps(this value can be changed), and at the end of each traing.
 This allows to make an interactive training:

 - Define in settings how many epochs is used for training